Neo-Synephrine (Phenylephrine Hydrochloride)

 Driving and Operating Machinery

-Be careful before you drive or use any machines or tools until you know how Neo-Synephrine affects you.
+Be cautious when driving or using machinery until you know how Neo-Synephrine affects you.

 Storage